dasdom/DHTweaks/README.md

 ------------

 1. Download the zip and add the Tweaks.xcodeproj to your workspace.
-2. In you application target add the Tweaks framework in the general tab.
+2. In you application target add the Tweaks framework 'Embedded Binaries'.
 3. Add `import Tweaks` in your AppDelegate.
 4. Exchange the line `var window = UIWindow?` with `var window = ShakeableWindow(frame: UIScreen.mainScreen().bounds)`.